-Pamela advocates for changing the faulty belief that minimum standards of care are acceptable.
+Pamela advocates for changing the faulty belief that minimum standards of care are acceptable for seniors and the elderly.
 Pamela advocates that higher standards of care are not only necessary— but are the duty and ethical responsibility of all caregiving professionals serving individuals with chronic health and memory loss concerns.
 Family caregivers who are more educated are better advocates for loved ones diagnosed with chronic disease, dementia, and Alzheimer’s disease.
-The healthcare and care systems are necessary supports operating with internal constraints making it difficult for individuals to receive needed and beneficial care without strong and persistent advocacy skills.
+Healthcare and caregiving systems are necessary supports operating with internal constraints making it difficult for individuals to receive needed and beneficial care without strong and persistent advocacy skills.
+Legal advocacy is also needed to ensure that estate planning documents are thorough and consider the wide range of challenges facing seniors and elders.

 The Caregiving Trap: Solutions for Life’s Unexpected Changes®